Midterm Elections: Gridlock Was the Best Possible Outcome

 Voter turnout was abnormally high for a midterm election.
 Here in Texas, nearly 53 percent of registered voters cast ballots—a very strong showing thanks in large part to the much-publicized and heavily funded Senate race between Senator Ted Cruz and Congressman Beto O’Rourke.

 Indeed, a whole lot of cash passed hands this cycle.
 For the first time in U.S. history, more than $5 billion was spent during a midterm election by candidates, political parties and other groups, according to the Center for Responsive Politics (CRP).
 That’s up almost 40 percent from spending levels in 2014.
-The biggest independent donor was billionaire Sheldon Adelson, founder and CEO of Las Vegas Sands, and wife Miriam, who shelled out more than $113 million in support of Republican candidates.
+The biggest independent donor was billionaire Sheldon Adelson, founder and CEO of Las Vegas Sands, who shelled out more than $113 million in support of Republican candidates.